djordon/queueing-tool/README.md

 Queueing-tool is a package for simulating and analyzing networks of [queues][] that is written in Python.
 It also includes a visualization component for seeing network dynamics.

-The package documentation can be found online [here](http://queueing-tool.readthedocs.org/).
+The package documentation can be found [here](http://queueing-tool.readthedocs.org/).

 Features
 --------